 Customs will hold your shipment, and you will be responsible for paying holding fees.
 In addition to this inconvenience, customs will be unable to release your shipment in time, delaying your entire operation.
 That’s why it’s crucial that you ensure your paperwork is complete and 100% accurate.

-At DTS, we want to help ensure your shipment makes it to its destination on time.
+At DTS, we want to help ensure your shipment makes it to its destination.
 We hope our quick guide helps you understand everything you need to know about customs clearance and its processes.
 We also offer DHL international shipping services for those needing expedited shipping.
 Our seasoned staff is always ready to help.
 If our services interest you, don’t hesitate to contact us today for more information.

 Whether you're a company looking to improve one facet of your supply chain, your entire supply chain, or simply looking for a transportation and logistics consultation, we can help.